hlop3z/zmag/docs/docs/server/graphql/built-in.md

 ---

-Here's an improved version of your documentation with more clarity and detail:

----

 ### **Mutation Example**

 This example demonstrates how to use `zmag.Mutation`, `zmag.Errors`, and `zmag.Error` to handle mutations in GraphQL.
 We will also utilize the previously defined `types` and `inputs`.